loom-technology/chef-style-guide/README.md

 [You'll see the phrase "don't repeat yourself" fairly often, and you'll see the acronym DRY][dry].

-Many cookbooks are recipe-centric, and contain a set of recipes.
-These recipes are added to a run list, and execute linearly interpreted Ruby instructions, there are also plenty of design patterns you can put to use.
-One I like a lot is what I'm calling the "resource cookbook" pattern.
+Many cookbooks are recipe-centric.
+They contain one or more recipes.
+These recipes are added to a run list, and execute interpreted Ruby instructions from top to bottom.
+There are multiple "patterns" you might encounter in the wild.
+Environment cookbooks.
+Role cookbooks.
+This one is what I'm calling the "resource cookbook" pattern.

 C calls them libraries, Python calls them packages, and Ruby calls them gems.
 With Chef, a similar notion is to author **resource cookbooks**.
 Resource cookbooks define core, reusable functionality in the form of Chef resources to configure a machine in a specific way.
+I'm giving this pattern the name **resource cookbook* instead of **library cookbook* because Chef's basic unit of functionality is the **Chef Resource**.

+Once you start thinking of everything in terms of Chef Resources, it becomes easier to understand the _resource-centric_ world of Chef code:

+- Functional Chef Resources—blocks of code that configure a machine.
+- ChefSpec tests—unit tests to verify that a Chef Resource is being called the way the author intended.
+- InSpec tests—integration tests to verify that a Chef Resource actually behaved the way the author intended.

 After writing a resource cookbook, you can then write a "wrapper cookbook" which consumes the resource cookbook.
 This allows for separation of logical concerns, and isolated testing—this results in safer code with fewer defects.